axibase/atsd/sql/scheduled-sql.md

 ### Publishing

 To make a report available for download by end-users, enable the **Publish** section.
-The report contains rows prepared by the server when the task was last executed.
+The report contains rows prepared by the server when the task last executed.

 ![File](./images/sql-scheduled-publish.png)